-However, three voices have advised caution about measurement.
-Leadbeater (2000) observed that measuring can 'result in cumbersome inventories which allow managers to manipulate perceptions of intangible values to the detriment of investors.
-The fact is that too few of these measures are focused on the way companies create value and make money'.
-The Institute of Employment Studies (Hartley, 2005) emphasized that reporting on human capital is not simply about measurement.
+The case for human capital measurement seems to be overwhelming, but a number of voices have advised caution about measurement.
+Leadbeater (2000) observed: that measuring can 'result in cumbersome inventories which allow managers to manipulate perceptions of intangible values to the detriment of investors.
+The fact is that too few of these measures are focused on the way companies create value and make money.'
+The Institute for Employment Studies (Hartley, 2005) emphasized that reporting on human capital is not simply about measurement.
 Measures on their own such as those resulting from benchmarking are not enough; they must be clearly linked to business performance.

-Research carried out by Professor Harry Scarborough and Juanita Elias of Warwick University (Scarborough and Elias, 2002) found that it is not what organizations decide to measure that is important but the process of measurement itself.
+Research carried out by Scarborough and Elias (2002) found that it is not what organizations decide to measure that is important, but the process of measurement itself.
 As they noted: